 With 200 different species of mammals, birds, amphibians and reptiles and approximately 500 animals, you’re sure to see something new.
 The more adventurous visitors can zip, swing, and climb through the Tree to Tree Adventure Park!

 Summer hours are 10 a.m. – 4:30 p.m. while winter hours are 10 a.m. to 3:30 p.m. beginning November 1st.
 This zoo is totally free to visit, but it survives on donations from generous visitors, so donations are appreciated.

 Price: admission is free, donations are appreciated.

 The first zoo in NJ, Cohanzick Zoo has been open and home to animals from around the world since 1934.
-With over 45 different species of animals, including tigers, bears, and monkeys, everyone loves visting this regional destination.
+See over 45 different species of animals, including tigers, bears, and monkeys.

 The zoo is open daily 9am – 4pm during the fall and winter season and 9am – 5pm during the spring and summer season.
-No food is sold in the Cohanzick Zoo, but you are welcome to bring your own and have a picnic.
-They also host a boo at the zoo event for Halloween and a Kids Fest in May.
+They host a boo at the zoo event for Halloween and a Kids Fest in May.

 Price: admission is free, donations are appreciated.

 Lakota Wolf Preserve features educational tours and photography sessions with wolves, foxes, and bobcats.
 The preserve is the largest in the Northeastern United States and the only of its kind in New Jersey.